Please complete the Summer 2016 PGO Common Application and Project GO-BU Online Application before February 1st, 2016.

 - Advanced I & II – Students should have completed the equivalent of 8 semesters or more of study in the target language

 Please note that Project GO does NOT support repeating a level of a language that you have previously studied.
-For example, if you studied second-year Chinese and took a year off (or felt shaky), you are still expected to continue with third-year Chinese during your scholarship period, rather than repeating the second year.
+For example, if you studied first-year Chinese and took a year off (or felt shaky), you are still expected to continue with second-year Chinese during your scholarship period, rather than repeating the first year.

 Part 2.
 Letters of Recommendation